 1) Pitching and Defense

-First off is pitching and defense, which are the key ingredients to any championship caliber team.
 I know this year's Mariners mock the term "run differential" with their own social media coined phrase "fun differential" but if you cannot hold the opposition to fewer runs than yourself then you run the risk of losing most games.

 Run Differential: The Mariners got incredibly lucky this year as they won close games and got blown out in a lot of other games causing their "fun differential" to be incredibly negative, which is very rare for a team who won 90 games.
-Run differential is the key factor in looking at pitching and defense because simply put the fewer runs you give up the higher your differential can be.

-It's no surprise that almost all the playoff teams were in the top 10 in this stat over the season.
-In fact the top 4 teams in the league also led the league in run differential.
 The Mariners ranked 18th in the league at -51.
 That's 51 more runs given up than scored over the course of the season.
 The only somewhat good thing here is the Mariners were -11 at home and -40 away thus they are building a better team for their home park compared to past seasons.

 Errors are a big issue adding to the run differential, as the Mariners took a step backwards this season in errors led by 2 of their "gold glovers" in Kyle Seager (14 errors) and JP Crawford (12 errors).
 However, the team overall ranked 7th in the league at 0.49 errors/game compared to Atlanta and Houston around 0.45 respectively.

 Overall this led to Seattle being 14th in the league in 748 total runs with 60 being unearned.
-This made Seattle 17th in the league giving up 4.62 runs/game
+This made Seattle 17th in the league giving up 4.62 runs/game.

 Pitching is the largest factor here and the Mariners need to improve their starting rotation if they want a shot at competing in the playoffs.
 They ranked 19th in the league in average against at .247, 16th in ERA at 4.30, and 13th in WHIP at 1.28.
-Note that all these values are an improvement over past seasons and mostly have to do with poor starting pitching as their bullpen ranked 8th in the league at 3.88 ERA, 5th in WHIP at 1.22, and 3rd in saves at 51
+Note that all these values are an improvement over past seasons and mostly have to do with poor starting pitching as their bullpen ranked 8th in the league at 3.88 ERA, 5th in WHIP at 1.22, and 3rd in saves at 51.

 2) Coaching

-Second factor is better coaching.
-Developing the talent, improving the team, and making the right calls.
 This is an interesting topic as Scott Servais was a final candidate for AL manager of the year as he took a team who looked terrible on paper and led them to a 90 win season.

 However, Servais has a long history of making bad managerial decisions when it comes to starting lineups, defensive substitutions, sacrificing runners over, defensive alignments, and mismanagement of the starter pitchers and bullpen.
 These are all subjective things and if you look at Servais' history you'll see he has 3 winning seasons in 6 years, which is middle of the road.
 He certainly has captured the support of the players and most of the fans with his positive attitude and tv show quotes though.